dustbringer/dustbringer.github.io/src/posts/2021-09-15-lockpicking-foundations.md

 Read more from [this document](https://www.pickpals.com.au/wp-content/uploads/2018/08/pickpals-ebook.pdf) from PickPals that outlines lockpicking ethics and laws in Australia.

 > **Note** that rules in other countries may be much stricter.
-For example in Japan, it is illegal to have posession of lock manipulation tools with a penalty of one year imprisonment or a 500,000 yen $\approx$ $6000 AUD fine.
+For example in Japan, it is illegal to have possession of lock manipulation tools with a penalty of one year imprisonment or a 500,000 yen $\approx$ $6000 AUD fine.

 So, this is talk is not about teaching you how to do something illegal, but to spark an interest in and appreciation of locks and lockpicking.